scrumpyman/MIPSII/README.md

 - Registers are 64 bits but the other half is barely ever used.
 This script only deals with the first 32 bits.
 There are also additional registers on a separate processor used for float point operations, which are also not dealt with.
 I've not had to so far, possibly they are rarely essential.

 PSX:
+- S8 register (second to last) is called FP on this system.
+This script only accepts S8, so you will need to use S8 if you want to do something with this register.
 - Compact backup is less compact as it requires additional code to circumvent instruction caching (caching is not as strong as N64 normal interpreter, does not prevent activating corruptions).
 - Bizhawk debugger with PSX core seems to barely work, I recommend using Duckstation to find addresses. (you CAN do the essentials on bizhawk like finding if an address is triggered and output a trace log, but the debugger does not even display the correct information for breakpoints)
 - Registers are 32 bits.
 - In addition to branch/jump delay slots, PSX has load delay slots, meaning the instruction after a load should not use the register being written to, as the load has not yet completed.
 I think I've dealt with all pertinent cases in the script, but keep that in mind if you add custom code.

 PS2:
+- S8 register (second to last) is called FP on this system.
+This script only accepts S8, so you will need to use S8 if you want to do something with this register.
 - PCSX2 lacks much of the tools available on bizhawk, but has a pretty good debugger with precise interruption and step in/out/over.
 - Registers are 128 bits, not sure how frequently more than 32 bits are used, I've not done much testing on PS2.